 Personal digital cameras are permitted at PAE events, provided photography is not disruptive.
 For showcases and PD@PAE workshops, registrants may take photos from their seats, as long as they are silent, not obstructing views, and are not using a flash.
 No professional photography or videography is permitted during the Performing Arts Exchange without press credentials.
 Press credentials must be obtained from South Arts staff at least 3 weeks prior to the start of the conference.
-If any photography or videography is deemed disruptive by conference staff, the participant may be asked to leave the event.
+If any photography or videography is deemed disruptive by conference staff, the participant may be asked to discontinue or leave the event.

 Photography and videography for social media purposes, such as Twitter, Instagram, and Facebook are encouraged provided that course or showcase material is not shared in full, and the artist or speaker is referenced.
-Social Media using the hashtag “#PAE2016” is encouraged.
+Social Media using the hashtag “#PAE2018” is encouraged.

 No children under the age of 18 will be allowed to attend any conference event.
 South Arts cannot review content material for age appropriateness nor guarantee the safety of children at the conference venue.

 No weapons of any kind are allowed at any conference facilities or events during the Performing Arts Exchange.